salesforce/hassh/bro/README.md

 - hassh, hasshAlgorithms
 - hasshServer, hasshServerAlgorithms
 - cshka (Client Host Key Algorithms), sshka (Server Host Key Algorithms)
-- The script has been tested on Bro 2.4.1, 2.5, 2.5.1 and 2.5.5.
+- The script has been tested on Bro 2.5, 2.5.1, 2.5.5, 2.6.0, 2.6.1 and 2.6.3
-- Note that bro currently ( <= v2.5.5) has a bug which reverses the Client/server flag, however the logic in this script reverses and in effect corrects this bug.
-Therefore once the bro bug is patched, the logic in this script also needs return to the proper form.
-Failure to update bro and not the script will result in the Server and Client packets being processed incorrectly, in effect swapping around hassh with hassServer.
+- Note that bro versions < v2.6.0 had a bug which reversed the Client/server flag , see https://github.com/zeek/zeek/pull/191.
+The current version of the hassh.bro script does version checking to deal with these version issues.
+Failure to update bro and not the hassh.bro script will result in the Server and Client packets being processed incorrectly, in effect swapping around hassh with hassServer.

 ## Installation
 Place hassh.bro in bro/share/bro/site/hassh and add this line to your local.bro script: